 ho visto nina volare

-The City The guide was updated:Genova: the birthplace of Christopher Columbus and Paganini, Italy’s biggest port and, as Charles Dickens remarked in 1844, "A city of the strangest contrasts."
+The City The guide was updated:Genoa: the birthplace of Christopher Columbus and Paganini, Italy’s biggest port and, as Charles Dickens remarked in 1844, "A city of the strangest contrasts."
 Renaissance palaces, grand 19th-century boulevards and gilded Baroque churches are squeezed alongside, and on top of, a warren of steep medieval streets.
 Fine restaurants and chic bars are hidden in the dark, narrow alleys.
-Genova is made for exploring and getting lost in the medieval quarter – one of Europe’s largest – and is all part of the experience.
-With one of the biggest universities in Italy, Genova’s student population guarantees a buzzing nightlife.
+Genoa is made for exploring and getting lost in the medieval quarter – one of Europe’s largest – and is all part of the experience.
+With one of the biggest universities in Italy, Genoa’s student population guarantees a buzzing nightlife.